Privacy Policy

 SSL/TLS encryption

-Access control and authorization concepts
+Access protection and authorization concepts

 Access to personal data is restricted to those persons who need it to fulfill their tasks (need-to-know principle).
 We use role-based authorization concepts and suitable authentication procedures.